syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

   ### OnServerWordQueryCellInfo

 The **OnServerWordQueryCellInfo** event is triggered every time a cell data is written to the Word document.
 So this event is triggered as many times as that of the cell written to the word document.
-The properties corresponding to the DocIO.DLS.WTableCell Class will be obtained at the server side which is explained in the below table.
+The properties corresponding to the DocIO.DLS.WTableCell Class is obtained server-side as explained in the following table.

 _Table 16: Argument of OnServerWordQueryCellInfo event_